moneybutton/yours-core/plan.md

 content they see.
 Their comment is visible on their own page, with a link back to the original content.
-If the user wishes their content to appear beneath the original content, they must pay $0.25, which goes to the author of the content along with 20% to the re-poster, and 20% of the remainder to the re-re-poster, and so on.
+If the user wishes their content to appear beneath the original content, they must pay $0.25, which goes to the author of the content along with 20% to the re-poster (and other re-posters in a chain).

 Like with original content, users can re-post comments.
-When users re-post, the author of the comment gets $0.25, with 20% going to the re-poster, and 20% to of the remainder to the re-re-poster and so on.
+When users re-post, the author of the comment gets $0.25, with 20% going to the re-poster (and other re-posters in a chain).

 In this model, users can comment for free, but their comment is only visible on their own page.
 A user can achieve greater visibility by paying to make their